saegey/app/README.md

-# Rehash Backend Service
+# Rehash

 ## How to use

 ```
-$ npm install
-$ node .
+$ ./develop.sh
 ```

-And point your browser to `http://localhost:3000`.
+And point your browser to `http://localhost:5000`.
 Optionally, specify a port by supplying the `PORT` env variable.